 \begin{remark} As we will see later, taking this loop $\gamma$ is substantial for the definition of the bulk index and the edge index.
 In this sense, we do not need to choose this loop in order to formulate the bulk-edge correspondence for our system.
-However, the choice of this loop is needed for the definition of Graf--Porta's vector bundle. \end{remark}
+We need to take this loop in order to define a vector bundle consisting of decaying solutions. \end{remark}